 Richard Townsend Bio unavailable.

-Bill Hayes has been involved with the Mayhew Cabin for over 10 years and has served as the Volunteer Director most of that time.
+Bill Hayes has been involved with the Mayhew Cabin since June of 2006 and has served as the Volunteer Director most of that time.
 He is a native of Southeast Nebraska and received his Bachelor’s Degree in History from Peru State College and his Master’s Degree in History from the University of Nebraska-Kearney.
 While being involved with the Mayhew Cabin, Mr. Hayes has organized several programs and events at the site as well as other locations such as Peru State College and the Nebraska City G.A.R.
 Hall (Civil War Museum).
 In addition, Mr. Hayes has coordinated several projects including the restoration of the log schoolhouse in 2013 and a new roof for the site’s historic A.M.E.
 Church in 2014.
 He worked with a variety of contractors to create a project budget and administered funds during the completion of the projects.
 In June of 2018, Bill took over the position of docent at the Mayhew Cabin as well as serving as Volunteer Director.

 Mr. Hayes developed a presentation and program about the Underground Railroad in Nebraska and slavery in the region.
 The program is listed under the Humanities Nebraska Speakers Bureau.
 Please visit the website HumanitiesNebraska.org to reserve the program.